juimuifun/Maze-Generator-Dungeons-Tower/README.md

 - **Multi-Floor & Multi-Tower**: Handles complex vertical structures.
 Automatically splits dungeons into multiple adjacent towers if the world height limit is exceeded.
 - **Large Custom Rooms**: Supports standard 1x1 paths and massive multi-block custom rooms (e.g., `BOSS_3x3`, `MINI_BOSS_2x2`).
 - **Builder Tools**: In-game commands to help map makers spawn building platforms and design rooms perfectly to scale.
-- **🌟 Exclusive Web Generator (Alpha)**: Skip the JSON coding!
+- **🌟 Exclusive Web Generator (Beta)**: Skip the JSON coding!
 Use our intuitive visual web-based grid editor to design your maze and export it directly to the plugin.

 ## 📦 Dependencies